stadium-software/datagrid-showhide-columns/README.md

 # DataGrid Show / Hide Columns

-DataGrids may contain a long list of fields and can get very wide.
+DataGrids sometimes contain a long list of fields and can get very wide.
 This repo contains a module that allows users to hide columns they don't want to see.
 Customisations to the column display are automatically saved per visitor and reapplied when the visitor returns.

 https://github.com/stadium-software/datagrid-showhide-columns/assets/2085324/bf547320-b77f-49bd-b03b-df9fa9ca2d6f